tedeh/jayson/README.md

 server.http().listen(3001);
 ```

+Every request to `add` on the public server will now relay the request to the private server.

 #### Server events

 In addition to specific events that certain interfaces emit, all servers will emit the following events:

 * `request` Emitted when the server receives a request
+* `response` Emitted when the server is returning a response

 #### Server methods